ath31st/first_tlg_bot/README.md

 ## Welcome to my first bot project.

 The theme of the project is a weather bot with a bit of humor.

+#### Project objectives:
+Develop a telegram bot using several third-party APIs.
+Implement ReplyKeyboardMarkup, logging, auto-reconnection.
+Place the bot on the linux(raspbian) server using PM2(advanced, production process manager for node.js)

 #### What his can do?
 1. give a weather forecast for Moscow
 2. give a weather forecast for any city transmitted from the chat